nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 5. After entering your name, type the `help` command and press Enter to get started.
 6. Some example commands you can try:
     1. `list words`: List the vocabulary stored in the word list.
-    1. `filter bunny g/fantasy`: Filters bunny ideas that are of the fantasy genre.
+    1. `filter bunny g\fantasy`: Filters bunny ideas that are of the fantasy genre.
     1. `exit`: Exits the app.
 7. Refer to the [Features](#features) below for details of each command.
-A [Command Summry Table](#command-summary) is provided at the end of this User Guide.
+A [Command Summary Table](#command-summary) is provided at the end of this User Guide.

 [Jump to top](#fluffle-user-guide)

 ## Features

-This section includes five subsections which will guide you through all the commands in five main components of Fluffle:
+This section includes five subsections which will guide you through all the commands in the five main components of Fluffle:
 [`Basic CLI`](#basic-cli-commands), [`Words list`](#words-list-commands), [`Bunnies list`](#bunnies-list-commands), [`Names list`](#names-list-commands) and [`Writings list`](#writings-list-commands).
 We will adhere to the following format in explaining the syntax of the commands in Fluffle.